 There are both fan and air-conditioned options and comfort can vary quite a bit, especially as the fleets begin to age.
 Things can get crowded too, as school kids use buses to get home after finishing the day.
 Tickets are bought from the conductor on board, and they can usually help you know which stop to get off at too.

 As well as local buses, there are also numerous options for getting between cities and provinces.
 Depending on how much you want to pay, these can be the most comfortable option for traveling long distances with some offering wifi, toilets, and air-conditioning.

 Vietnam’s train network stretches from the north to the south of the country.
 Trains (xe lửa) can be a very economical option for the budget-conscious traveler, while also offering great views of the Vietnamese countryside.
 It can be a great way to experience travel with the locals.
 Their speed is dependent on how much you are willing to pay but overall they are a cheap option.
 They also have the added convenience of dropping you off towards the center of whichever city you visit, saving costs of transport when you arrive.

 Comfort levels can vary, especially as the infrastructure ages.
 This hampers the speed the trains travel and can make them very loud.
 There are however air-conditioned sleeping berths available for overnight travel, which can save on hotel costs while also getting you to your destination.

 With the elongated size and distance between the major cities, taking a plane (máy bay) is the fastest and most convenient option, and also the most expensive.
 There are a number of low-cost operators that connect the north to the south and elsewhere in the country.
 It can save you a lot of time, but you do miss out on the scenery that you would see traveling by bus or train – or even motorbike.
-Flights only serve the bigger cities, and so onward transport may be needed if you are going to somewhere smaller.
+Flights only serve the bigger cities, and so onward transport may be needed if you are going to a smaller place.